-With over 30 years’ combined experience within the digital learning industry we’ve seen the good, the bad and the ugly of eLearning portfolios.
+Throughout our years of working within the digital learning industry we’ve seen the good, the bad and the ugly of digital learning portfolios.
 And we want to share what we’ve learnt from our clients and candidates with you.

-Whether you’re a freelance designer switching between projects, or an experienced professional looking for that next career move, an eLearning portfolio is an essential part of your job seekers tool box.
+Whether you’re a contract designer switching between projects, or you are in permanent employment looking for that next career move, a portfolio is an essential part of your job seekers tool box.

 Where to start

 Building a portfolio can be a time-consuming task.
-However, it’s a brilliant way to present your talents as an eLearning professional.
+However, it’s a brilliant way to present your talents as a digital learning professional.

 As a starting point, there are several key elements we believe you should include.
 Adding a short biography to document your education and professional background.
 Ensuring you have relevant and interesting project examples that showcase your skills.
 Including testimonials from employers, clients or co-workers to prove your capabilities.
 There are also the small details to remember - don’t forget to include your contact information - we know it’s simple, but it can easily be forgotten.